KoryNunn/dom-to-js/README.md

     domToJs(element, 'laconic');

+# Plugins? #

+Yep.

+Use toLaconic.js as an example.

 # Settings #

 There is really only one setting at the moment, and that is the ability to force dom.to.js to maintain whitespace.